gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

      Text file ``file`` may contain empty lines that are ignored.
      Each nonempty line should contain the name of an existing file.
      Several such switches may be specified simultaneously.

+  .. index:: --ignore (gnatpp)

+  :switch:`--ignore={filename}`
+    Do not process the sources listed in a specified file.
+This option cannot be used in incremental mode.

    .. index:: -j (gnatpp)